inrupt/solid-client-js/e2e/browser/test-app/README.md

 npm run build
 ```

-Then, on the `testApp` directory, run:
+Then, on the `test-app` directory, run:

 ```bash
 npm ci